spfrommer/torchexplorer/README.md

 ### Unsupported

 1. Having multiple `.backward()` calls in one training step is not supported.
+Invoking the `.forward()` method multiple times before backpropping a loss is also not fully supported and the gradient histograms may be incorrect or missing (fix is in the works).
+The only currently supported use case is having exactly one `forward` invocation followed by one `backward` invocation.
 2. **Recursive operations are not supported,** and **anything which dynamically changes the module-level control flow over training is not supported**.
 For instance, something like this isn't permissible:
 ```python
 if x > 0: